HUPO-PSI/mzQC/docs/pages/cv/howto_use_cv_terms.md

 ---
 layout: page
-title: "Metrics – Use"
+title: "Metrics – Usage Guide"
 permalink: /metrics/use
 ---

-# PSI-MS QC Metrics Usage Guide

-*How to use QC CV terms correctly in mzQC files*
+*How to use QC CV terms correctly in mzQC files.*

 ## Introduction